top of page

 -

-How big are your standard watercolour paintings and how much do they cost?I prefer to produce charcoals in A3 size (297 x 420 mm 11.7 x 16.5 inches) but I can work on A4 size (210 x 297 mm 8.3 x 11.7 inches) but I find that it is much more difficult to shown close detail at that scale so it will very much depend on the subject concerned.
-The prices shown in the shop therefore are for watercolours produced mainly on A3 However I am more than willing to discuss the size of the watercolour you are looking for and give advice if required.
-As an example the Menorcan Llaut which is showing at £245 was painted on A3 mainly because the client wanted to be able to take it in a suitcase by air to its end destination.
+How big are your standard watercolour paintings and how much do they cost?I prefer to produce watercolours in A3 size (297 x 420 mm 11.7 x 16.5 inches) but I can work on A4 size (210 x 297 mm 8.3 x 11.7 inches) but I find that it is much more difficult to shown close detail at that scale so it will very much depend on the subject concerned.
+The price is usually based on a contribution to material cost and the time taken, I do not need to make a profit on my work.

 -